heroku-examples/java-spring-12factor/presentation.md

 <!-- Speaker Notes:
 We have some time for questions now.
 Feel free to ask anything about the Twelve-Factor App, Spring Boot, Heroku, or the sample application.

-[After Q&A]
-Thank you all for attending!
-I hope this session was valuable.
-You can find the sample app and all resources via the QR code on the previous slide.
-Don't hesitate to reach out if you have further questions.
 -->